discrete-notes/discrete-notes.github.io/_posts/2021-04-13-diameter-lower-bound.md

 create an instance that contradicts the assumption that one can use
 $o(\log n)$ bits.
-* the polynomial regime, where the arguments are of the form "a large amount of information has to transfered from one part of the graph to another, and it can only travel through the certificates".
+* the polynomial regime, where the arguments are of the form "a large amount of information has to be transferred from one part of the graph to another, and it can only travel through the certificates".

 Here we will only consider the second regime.